tobigithub/R-quines/README.md

 * excretion
 * eating

 This is a collection of R code that inputs "something something something" and outputs the same "something something something".
+So, no worries only one sign of life confirmed.
+42.

 -------------------------------------------